 Earthquakes have caused widespread destruction and the deaths of millions of people.
-What does the Bible say about future earthquakes?
+What does the Bible say about earthquakes in the end times?
 How should we respond?

 Earthquakes—the seismic activity that causes the earth’s surface to shake or tremble—can be especially treacherous and terrifying.
 When the very earth we rely on without thought suddenly betrays us—and turns deadly—our whole world can come unglued.